Murli Deora: Political career

 He was president of the Mumbai Regional Congress Committee for 22 years from 1981 to 2003.

 In the Congress re-election in 2009, Deora retained the portfolio of Petroleum and Natural Gas in the second government under Prime Minister Manmohan Singh.

 Philanthropy

 Free computer education

 As Vice-Chairman of Bhavan's Gandhi Institute of Computer Technology, Deora made it his mission to spread computer literacy for better job opportunities by kickstarting the Free Computer Education Program.

-In 2000, he brought Bill Gates to the centre, which received a US$ 5 million grant from the Bill & Melinda Gates Foundation for its good work.
+In 2000, he brought Bill Gates to the center, which received a US$ 5 million grant from the Bill & Melinda Gates Foundation for its good work.

 Today, the program has over 56 centres all over India, and over 3,56,519 people have benefited from it.

 Eye camps

 Deora believed everyone had the right to see properly, and organised over 78 eye camps in Mumbai, where more than 5000 to 7000 people have had their eyes tested and receive free spectacles, as well as free eye surgery and in every camp 300 to 400 Free Cataract operation with Pathological check-up for operation has been done.